© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Anglo-Saxon cemetery in Greenwich Park is a scheduled monument protected by Historic England under reference 1021440.
 View the official record →

-The Anglo-Saxon cemetery in Greenwich Park is a burial ground of early medieval date that represents an important archaeological site for understanding settlement and burial practices in the London region during the Anglo-Saxon period.
+Anglo-Saxon cemetery in Greenwich Park is a designated ancient monument comprising a burial ground dating to the early medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021440.

 Anglo-Saxon cemetery in Greenwich Park is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021440.